CURATOR HAYLEY FERBER HAS SELECTED TWO OF MY COLLAGES FOR FADED SEA:

-MY SOLO EXHIBITION IS COMING TO FIRST STREET GALLERY!
+MY SOLO EXHIBITION IS COMING: MAY 22 - JUNE 15 AT FIRST STREET GALLERY!

 Black Beach, Ink, Acrylic, Matte Medium and Paper Collage, 22" x 30" will be on display at the University of North Carolina at Asheville's Drawing Discourse exhibition!